GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 print(variable(arg1, arg2))
 ```

-Not only can it be assigned to variable, but function can also be passed as parameter of the other function.
-Therefore, developer can define new function using already-defined function.
+Not only can it be assigned to a variable, but function can also be passed as parameters of other functions.
+Therefore, developers can create new functions using other existing functions.

 ### Pure Function
-Function that returns a value that depends only on their arguments without any side effects.
+A function that returns a value that depends only on their arguments without any side effects.

-As for an example, cosine function `cos(x)` that only has single parameter `x` returns the value which depends only on the argument `x`; hence, the the cosine function is a pure function.
+As for an example, cosine function `cos(x)` that only has a single parameter `x` returns the value which depends only on the argument `x`; hence, the cosine function is considered as a pure function.

 ```python
 # FUNCTION WITH x AND y PARAMETER.